-a) Design Guidelines

-Gold rush era building (1897-1918)

-- Changes to existing structures will follow latest versions of "Standards and Guidelines for Conservation of Historic Places in Canada" and "Design Guidelines for Historic Dawson." - New additions to existing structures will follow the latest version of "Design Guidelines for Conservation and Infill - Additions to Existing Historic Buildings."

-Post-gold rush era building (1918-present)

-- Changes to existing structures will follow latest versions of "Standards and Guidelines for Conservation of Historic Places in Canada" and "Design Guidelines for Conservation and Infill - Guidelines for Interventions to Buildings Erected After the Gold Rush Era." - New additions to existing structures will follow latest version of "Design Guidelines for Conservation and Infill - Additions to Existing Historic Buildings."

-V. Treatment of new construction
+- V. Design Guidelines - VI.
+Gold rush era building (1897-1918) - VII.
+Changes to existing structures will follow latest versions of "Standards and Guidelines for Conservation of Historic Places in Canada" and "Design Guidelines for Historic Dawson." - VIII.
+New additions to existing structures will follow the latest version of "Design Guidelines for Conservation and Infill - Additions to Existing Historic Buildings." - IX.
+Post-gold rush era building (1918-present) - X. Changes to existing structures will follow latest versions of "Standards and Guidelines for Conservation of Historic Places in Canada" and "Design Guidelines for Conservation and Infill - Guidelines for Interventions to Buildings Erected After the Gold Rush Era." - XI.
+New additions to existing structures will follow latest version of "Design Guidelines for Conservation and Infill - Additions to Existing Historic Buildings." - XII.
+Treatment of new construction - XIII.
+Buildings will replicate (reconstruct) the external design of the building that existed on that particular site during the gold rush era (ca. 1897-1918) when there is sound historic evidence as to the appearance of the former building.

-- a) Buildings will replicate (reconstruct) the external design of the building that existed on that particular site during the gold rush era (ca. 1897-1918) when there is sound historic evidence as to the appearance of the former building. - b) Replication refers only to massing and exterior design of the former building as seen from the street.
+- XIV.
+Replication refers only to massing and exterior design of the former building as seen from the street.
 The footprint and appearance may be altered towards the rear of the site.
-Adjacent buildings in common ownership that are detached at the front may be connected at the rear to provide larger spaces and better interior circulation than detached buildings allow. - c) Parks Canada streetscape elevations (1974), historic photographs of Dawson City buildings, and other reference material will be used as guides to indicate the appearance of the former building(s). - d) Exception will be made when the height and/or massing of the former building is either too large or too small to accommodate the building program proposed or when there is insufficient evidence as to the appearance of the former building to enable a good replication.
+Adjacent buildings in common ownership that are detached at the front may be connected at the rear to provide larger spaces and better interior circulation than detached buildings allow. - XV.
+Parks Canada streetscape elevations (1974), historic photographs of Dawson City buildings, and other reference material will be used as guides to indicate the appearance of the former building(s). - XVI.
+Exception will be made when the height and/or massing of the former building is either too large or too small to accommodate the building program proposed or when there is insufficient evidence as to the appearance of the former building to enable a good replication.
 The owner and the City will work together to select another building that formerly stood in the vicinity, and that was the appropriate scale, as an alternative model for replication.
-The replication will not duplicate an existing building. - e) New landscape features will follow the design guidelines and are subject to review in the development permit process.

-Downtown transitional character area
+The replication will not duplicate an existing building. - XVII.
+New landscape features will follow the design guidelines and are subject to review in the development permit process. - XVIII.
+Downtown transitional character area - XIX.
 In exceptional circumstances, consideration will be given to the construction of buildings that are larger than those that existed in the gold rush period.
-This will be permitted when the proposed building program is of a scale that is larger than historical precedent.

-Downtown character area
+This will be permitted when the proposed building program is of a scale that is larger than historical precedent. - XX.
+Downtown character area - XXI.
 Corner lots at intersections are particularly important to heritage character.
-The owners of vacant corner properties will be encouraged to build replications of the buildings that existed on that site during the gold rush.

-Government reserve character area

-Landscape features, historic and new, are particularly valued and will follow heritage design guidelines.
+The owners of vacant corner properties will be encouraged to build replications of the buildings that existed on that site during the gold rush. - XXII.
+Government reserve character area - XXIII.
+Landscape features, historic and new, are particularly valued and will follow heritage design guidelines. - XXIV.
+Design Guidelines - XXV.
+Reconstructions will follow latest versions of "Standards and Guidelines for Conservation of Historic Places in Canada" and "Design Guidelines for Historic Dawson" and "Design Guidelines for Conservation and Infill - Guidelines for Reconstructions." - XXVI.
+Downtown transitional area exceptions for infill will follow the latest version of "Design Guidelines for Architectural Conservation and Infill Guidelines for the Downtown Transitional Area."